 We are well aware of the importance of the mother’s milk in the baby’s life.
 Mother milk contains antibodies and essential vitamins, fats and proteins which helps the baby to fight against the bacterial attacks and in the overall growth of the baby.
 Experts recommend breastfeeding for 6 months with no water, juice or formula milk.
 After 6 months moms can give grains, fruits, proteins and veggies to the baby along with the breastmilk.

 Breastmilk serves as a boon for the infants it helps in the growth of the body and also saves a baby from severe diseases like asthma, allergies, diabetes, obesity, and even from certain types of cancers.
 So whether you are a new mom or second or third time you are going to give birth to a new life it is still important for you to understand - how your baby’s breastfeeding schedule should be and how often you should feed your baby.
 The questions like this pop in your mind every time.
-So to help you out here we have listed a few common queries and questions related to breastfeeding along with the answers -
+So to help you out here we have listed a few common queries and questions Breastfeeding Guide For New Mothers along with the answers -

 What should be The First Month: Feeding and Nutrition?